Mahmudiyya Canal: After 1820

 A contract between the Prussian Baron de Pentz and the Pasha to use the canal for the provisioning of Alexandria in the first half of the nineteenth century came to an end due to a disagreement over the hoisting of a Prussian flag.
 In the 1850s, a new steam-tug company was formed with approval from the pasha to use the canal.
 Its board of directors included Jules Pastré, Alexander G. Cassavetti, Ange Adolphe Levi, Alexander Tod, and Moise Valensin.
 The pasha ordered the new company to replace the old locks with newer, bigger gates and to provide for the cleaning and upkeep of the canal.

 Map from the time of construction

-In the French Carte Topographique de l'Egypte, investigated while the canal was built, and published in 1818, the canal is called Canal of Alexandria (الإسكندرية ﺧﻠﻴﺞ — Khalīg al-Iskandariyya).
+In the French Carte Topographique de l'Egypte, investigated while the canal was built, and published in 1818, the canal is called Canal of Alexandria (خليج الإسكندرية — Khalīg al-Iskandariyya).
 In that map the bifurcation from the Nile is 20 upstream of the modern bifurcation and yet there are no totally straight sections.